RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 + **Drop-in hours**: These will be held on Campuswire via Live Sesssions feature.
 You do *not* need an appointment for drop-in hours.
 Specific drop-in times will be determined during week 1.
 + **Textbook**: _Abstract Algebra: An Inquiry-Based Approach_ by Hodge, Schlicker, and Sundstrom.
 + **Course materials**: All course files, the class calendar, class forms, and most graded assignments are housed on Blackboard (http://mybb.gvsu.edu).
 + **Course announcements and communication**: Course announcements, discussion, and other communication will be housed on **Campuswire** (https://campuswire.com/c/G43C11C2E/).
-You will also be able to opt in to a service called **Remind** which allows me to push reminders to you via text message.
+You will also be able to use a service called **Remind** which pushes reminders to you via text message.

 ## What will class meetings be like?